Court of Appeal

 CONCURRENT HEARING OF LEAVE APPLICATION AND APPEAL

-5. Each party should indicate in the summary of argument whether (and if so why) the matter is thought appropriate for a concurrent hearing: UCPR, r 51.12(4)(g).
+7. An applicant for leave to appeal should indicate in the summary of argument whether (and if so why) the matter is thought appropriate for a concurrent hearing: UCPR, r 51.12(4)(g).
 In particular, it should address the following matters:

 (2) the extent to which the application for leave will require reference to materials which would be relevant to the appeal;

-(3) whether the appeal will involve an issue of public importance
+(3) whether the appeal will involve an issue of public importance;

 (4) any prejudice which may be suffered as a result of delay flowing from a separate leave application; and